MWSandbox/docs/certifications/AZ-700-notes.md

 # AZ 700

 - 5 IP addresses of every subnet are reserved: the first 4 + the last one
-- Azure DNS Private Resolver
-  - Azure private DNS records can be used OnPrem
-  - Provides DNS services between On-Prem and Azure
-  - Conditional forwarding -> e.g. if internet needs to be resolved, the Azure DNS Private Resolver can forward those requests to an internet DNS server
-  - Inbound (from on prem to azure)/output (from azure to on prem) endpoints, latter will be forwarded to onprem DNS
 - Public IP prefixes:
   - Pull from predictable list of public IP addresses
   - Choose up to 16 addresses to be reserved that will be next to each other
   - Advantages: Whitelisting, faster creation
+- VMs can communicate between subnets on the same VNET if there is no additional NSG setup

+# VMs
 - VMs can be attached to multiple private and public IP addresses
+- Inbound ports can be specified for VMs -> will generate NSG automatically

-## VPN
+# VPN
 - Site-to-Site VPN:
   - Via IPsec Tunnel -> connects 2 public IP addresses on each side
   - Network gateways on each side (VPN gateway on Azure side)